loomnetwork/loom-sdk-documentation/docs/evm.md

 ### Deploy
-Use `./loom deploy`, to deploy a contract that can be compiled to EVM bytecode onto a DAppChains EVM.
+Use `./loom deploy` to deploy a contract, that can be compiled to EVM bytecode, onto a DAppChains EVM.
 ```text
 Deploy a contract